home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Number entities

-Depending on the supported features of the camera number entities are added for:
+Depending on the supported features of the camera, number entities are added for:

 - Optical zoom control
 - Focus control